johnfedoruk/bangular/aio/content/guide/forms.md

 That describes well the `Hero` class with its three required fields (`id`, `name`, `power`) and one optional field (`alterEgo`).

-Using the Angular CLI, generate a new class named `Hero`:
+Using the Bangular CLI, generate a new class named `Hero`:

 <code-example language="sh" class="code-shell">